-Hyponatremia is defined as a decreased serum sodium (sNa+) concentration less than 135 mmol/L. Serum sodium is the greatest contributor to plasma osmolality Plasma osmolality Volume Depletion and Dehydration, which is very tightly controlled via antidiuretic hormone Antidiuretic hormone Antidiuretic hormones released by the neurohypophysis of all vertebrates (structure varies with species) to regulate water balance and osmolarity.
+Hyponatremia is defined as a decreased serum sodium (sNa+) concentration less than 135 mEq/L. Serum sodium is the greatest contributor to plasma osmolality Plasma osmolality Volume Depletion and Dehydration, which is very tightly controlled via antidiuretic hormone Antidiuretic hormone Antidiuretic hormones released by the neurohypophysis of all vertebrates (structure varies with species) to regulate water balance and osmolarity.
 In general, vasopressin is a nonapeptide consisting of a six-amino-acid ring with a cysteine 1 to cysteine 6 disulfide bridge or an octapeptide containing a cystine.
 All mammals have arginine vasopressin except the pig with a lysine at position 8.
 Vasopressin, a vasoconstrictor, acts on the kidney collecting ducts to increase water reabsorption, increase blood volume and blood pressure.
-Hypernatremia (ADH) release Release Release of a virus from the host cell following virus assembly and maturation.
-Egress can occur by host cell lysis, exocytosis, or budding through the plasma membrane.
-Virology from the hypothalamus Hypothalamus The hypothalamus is a collection of various nuclei within the diencephalon in the center of the brain.
+Hypernatremia (ADH) release from the hypothalamus Hypothalamus The hypothalamus is a collection of various nuclei within the diencephalon in the center of the brain.
 The hypothalamus plays a vital role in endocrine regulation as the primary regulator of the pituitary gland, and it is the major point of integration between the central nervous and endocrine systems.
 Hypothalamus and by the thirst mechanism.
 The basic pathophysiology of all etiologies of hyponatremia is an abnormal increase in total body water Total body water Body Fluid Compartments ( TBW TBW Body Fluid Compartments), which dilutes the total body sodium (TBNa+) concentration.
-The clinical presentation Presentation The position or orientation of the fetus at near term or during obstetric labor, determined by its relation to the spine of the mother and the birth canal.
-The normal position is a vertical, cephalic presentation with the fetal vertex flexed on the neck.
-Normal and Abnormal Labor varies greatly, from asymptomatic to subtle cognitive deficits, seizures Seizures A seizure is abnormal electrical activity of the neurons in the cerebral cortex that can manifest in numerous ways depending on the region of the brain affected.
+The clinical presentation varies greatly, from asymptomatic to subtle cognitive deficits, seizures Seizures A seizure is abnormal electrical activity of the neurons in the cerebral cortex that can manifest in numerous ways depending on the region of the brain affected.
 Seizures consist of a sudden imbalance that occurs between the excitatory and inhibitory signals in cortical neurons, creating a net excitation.
 The 2 major classes of seizures are focal and generalized.
 Seizures, and death.
 Management is guided by etiology, acuity, and duration of symptoms, usually involving oral fluid restriction or administration of IV fluids IV fluids Intravenous fluids are one of the most common interventions administered in medicine to approximate physiologic bodily fluids.
 Intravenous fluids are divided into 2 categories: crystalloid and colloid solutions.
 Intravenous fluids have a wide variety of indications, including intravascular volume expansion, electrolyte manipulation, and maintenance fluids.
 Intravenous Fluids that contain Na.
 Sodium must be replaced slowly, as overly rapid correction of hyponatremia can lead to irreversible neurologic complications and death, known as the osmotic demyelination Demyelination Multiple Sclerosis syndrome (ODS).

 Specific risk factors for ODS: